intel/intel-extension-for-pytorch/docs/tutorials/features/int8_overview_xpu.md

 print(modelJit.graph_for(inference_dta))
 ```

-We need define QConfig for TorchScript module, use `prepare_jit` for inserting observer and use `convert_jit` for replacing FP32 modules.
+We need to define `QConfig`` for TorchScript module, use `prepare_jit` for inserting observer and use `convert_jit` for replacing FP32 modules.

 Before `prepare_jit`, create a ScriptModule using `torch.jit.script` or `torch.jit.trace`. `jit.trace` is recommended for capable of catching the whole graph in most scenarios.

-Fusion ops like conv_unary, conv_binary, linear_unary (e.g. `conv_relu`, `conv_sum_relu`) are automatically enabled after model conversion (`convert_jit`).
+Fusion operations like `conv_unary`, `conv_binary`, `linear_unary` (e.g. `conv_relu`, `conv_sum_relu`) are automatically enabled after model conversion (`convert_jit`).
 A warmup stage is required for bringing the fusion into effect.
 With the benefit from fusion, ScriptModule can deliver better performance than eager mode.
 Hence, we recommend using ScriptModule as for performance consideration.

 `modelJit.graph_for(input)` is useful to dump the inference graph and other graph related information for performance analysis.